Time Matters When Keeping Your Teen Safe on the Road

 Also, the absolute worst day of the year is the 4th of July.
 When I was younger, my parents would tell me, ” There’s a lot of people out, and they’re drinking, and they’re having a good time, so try not to be out on the roads today.”
 It might not be something that your teen does that causes an accident; others might be impaired and at fault.

-These are the types of things you need to be cognitive of and to teach your teen.
-Avoid the late nights, rush hours, to be careful during the summer months and public holidays.
+These are the types of things you need to be cognitive of and teach your teen.
+Avoid the late nights, and rush hours, to be careful during the summer months and public holidays.
 It will help lessen the chances of getting into an accident.

 If you have any questions or points you would like me to look at, please comment below.
 If you have any things you would like me to research and do a video about, please ping me, and I will get back to you.